Literature of Cameroon: Overview

 Colonial-era writers such as Louis-Marie Pouka and Sankie Maimo were educated by European missionary societies and advocated assimilation into European culture as the means to bring Cameroon into the modern world.
 Jean-Louis Njemba Medu was a pioneering writer who published the science fiction novel Nnanga Kon in the Bulu language as early as 1932.
 After World War II, writers such as Mongo Beti and Ferdinand Oyono analysed and criticised colonialism and rejected assimilation.
 Other older generation writers include Guillaume Oyônô Mbia, Mbella Sonne Dipoko, Francis Bebey, René Philombé and kenjo Jumbam.

 Some critically acclaimed writers include Marcien Towa, Imbolo Mbue, Patrice Nganang, Calixthe Beyala, Bate Besong, Gaston-Paul Effa, Werewere Liking, Ba'bila Mutia, John Nkemngong Nkengasong, Bole Butake, Leonora Miano, Francis B Nyamnjoh and Linus T. Asong.

+Diplomat and politician Claude-Joseph M’Bafou-Zetebeg also had a successful career as a writer in the post-independence era.
+His works include poetry like La Couronne d'épines (1973) and L’Oiseau en liberté (2001), as well as theatrical works like Le Martyr du Bouganda (1976).
+These works focus on themes of freedom, identity, political struggle, and human resilience in times of suffering.

 In 2014, Imbolo Mbue signed a million dollar deal with Random House for her debut manuscript.
 The novel titled Behold the Dreamers follows the travails of a Cameroonian immigrant and a Lehman Brothers executive during the 2008 financial crisis.